toluen-kodekrets/trumahomeassistant/README.md

 Readme for the Home Assistant addon:

-Wiring:
   [Wiring](https://github.com/danielfett/inetbox.py)

+Issues:
-Also when using iNet X panel, You first must have the iNet X panel connected at the same time as the raspberri pi, turn on ventilation mode, then unplug the panel and then it can be controlled by this setup with the raspberri pi.
+When using iNet X panel, You first must have the iNet X panel connected at the same time as the raspberri pi, turn on ventilation mode on the iNet X panel, then unplug the panel and then it can be controlled by this setup with the raspberri pi.
+Future plans:
+Make this auto discovrable by the MQTT add on in Home Assistant
 ---

 # Trumanita – Home Assistant Add-on